OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     - *mingw32*   (for Fortran and C++)

-      Make sure to put the ``bin`` directory of the mingw32 install in your path.
       You can find mingw32 `here`__.

-      You must do the two following things when installing it:
+You must do the following things when installing it:

       - Check the C++ compiler installation option to get g++ (required to run OpenMDAO)